-At the July 8, 2019, Planning Commission meeting, staff introduced concepts associated with the "Joint Use of Parking Facilities" and landscape regulations.
-On November 18, 2019, staff presented follow-up information to questions posed at the July 8th meeting.
-Based on the feedback from the November 18th Planning Commission meeting, additional research is needed related to the landscape regulations.
+At the July 8, 2019 Planning Commission meeting, staff introduced concepts associated with the "Joint Use of Parking Facilities" and landscape regulations.
+At the November 18, 2019 Planning Commission meeting, staff presented follow-up information to questions posed at the July 8th meeting.
+Based on the feedback from the November 18th meeting, additional research is needed related to the landscape regulations, and it has been removed from the proposed modifications.

-At the May 14, 2018, Planning Commission meeting, the Commission requested staff evaluate ways to improve public awareness of public hearings.
+Previously, at the May 14, 2018 Planning Commission meeting, the Commission requested staff evaluate ways to improve public awareness of public hearings.
 Staff has completed this analysis and has drafted potential improvements to the public notification process.